RakibRahman/Go/README.md

 # Go

+# Commands
+### GO Module
+- Command : `go mod init hello_world`
+- A Go project is called a module.
+A module is not just source code.
+It is also an exact specification of the dependencies of the code within the module.
+Every module has a `go.mod` file in its root directory.
+Running go mod init creates this file.
+- The `go.mod` file declares the name of the module, the minimum supported version of Go for the module, and any other modules that your module depends on

+### GO Build
+- Command : `go build` / `go build -o hello`
+- Creates an executable file (hello) in the current directory.

+### GO FMT
+- Command: `go fmt ./...`
+- Automatically fixes the whitespace in your code to match the standard format.
+-  `./...` tells a Go tool to apply the command to all the files in the current directory and all subdirectories.

+### GO VET
+- Command :  ` go vet ./...`
+- To catches several common programming errors.
+- Scan for possible bugs in valid code.

 # Variables
 Variables are used to store values.
 It can be declared using the var keyword, or the shorthand := syntax.
 ```